대수적 구조

 We have already checked that \(\ker \phi\) is a subgroup of the abelian group \((A,+,0)\), so it suffices to show that \(\ker \phi\) is closed under multiplication.
 But for any \(\alpha,\beta\in\ker \phi\),

-If we look closely at the above proof, we can see that even if only one of the two elements \(\alpha,\beta\) belongs to \(\ker \phi\), we can still check that \(\alpha\beta\) belongs to \(\ker \phi\).
+If we examine the above proof closely, we can see that even if only one of the two elements \(\alpha,\beta\) belongs to \(\ker \phi\), we can still check that \(\alpha\beta\) belongs to \(\ker \phi\).
 We define this as follows.

 Definition 7 Let a ring \(A\) be given.
 Then \(\mathfrak{a}\subseteq A\) is called a left ideal (resp. right ideal) if \(\mathfrak{a}\) is a subgroup of \((A,+,0)\), and for any \(x\in\mathfrak{a}\) and \(\alpha\in A\), we have \(\alpha x\in\mathfrak{a}\) (resp. \(x\alpha\in\mathfrak{a}\)).